 1982 - The Alden Schwimmer Residence, 1435 Bella Drive, Beverly Hills CA. Top two photos by Marissa Gluck.
 Sold to Harriet Selling-Canepa who did renovations led by architect Duncan Nicholson.
 Sold in 2009 to Fred Droesch.

-1983 - The Krause House, 24444 Malibu Road, Malibu CA. According to Roger Bennett, the project architect, the original owners intended it as a spec house but loved it so much they stayed.
-Has been sold several times.
-Sold to Richard (Dick) and Cindy Troop.
+1983 - The Morton A. and Sandy Krause House, 24444 Malibu Road, Malibu CA. According to Roger Bennett, the project architect, the original owners intended it as a spec house but loved it so much they stayed.
+Sold in 1994 to the Rice Trust.
+Sold in 2000 to Richard (Dick) and Cindy Troop, who put it in a trust.
 Photos by Jan-Richard Kikkert.

 1984 - The Ring House, Malibu CA. Unbuilt.

 1986 - The Roven House, Beverly Hills CA. Unbuilt.

 1988 - The Haagen Beach Residence, Malibu CA. Unbuilt.